naj1024/pyspectrum/README.md

 ## Tested with the following:

-    Windows: audio, file, pluto (IP), rtltcp, socket Linux  : audio, file, pluto (IP), rtlsdr, rtltcp, soapy(audio, rtlsdr, sdrplay), socket
+    Windows: audio, file, pluto (IP), rtltcp, socket Linux  : audio, file, pluto (IP), rtlsdr, rtltcp, socket soapy(audio, rtlsdr, sdrplay)

-    Since, once, getting soapy to work under Linux i have failed to replicate this ever again
-        - pity it was my only interface to an sdrplay device
+    Since, once, getting soapy to work under Linux i have failed to replicate this ever again - pity it was my only interface to an sdrplay device

 ## Examples